-With the suspension of our previously announced spin off transaction, we may continue to explore various strategic alternatives for our Archeo assets.
+We may continue to explore various strategic alternatives for our remaining Archeo assets.

-In November 2012, we announced our intention to pursue the spin-off of our Archeo assets and in September 2013 following a strategic review, we announced the suspension of the planned spin-off of the Archeo assets in its previously announced form.
+In November 2012, we announced our intention to pursue the spin-off of our Archeo assets and in September 2013 following a strategic review; we announced the suspension of the planned spin-off of the Archeo assets in its previously announced form.
 At such time we announced our intention to explore various strategic alternatives for the Archeo assets.
+In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+We received cash consideration at closing of \$28.1 million and the sale includes contingent earn-out consideration payments that depend on the achievement of certain sales thresholds.
+We anticipate the divesture will be classified as discontinued operations for the quarter ending June 30, 2015.
 Archeo continues to operate as an independent division of the Company.
-We cannot predict whether Archeo will continue as such within our organization or whether we will pursue another strategic alternative for the Archeo assets going forward.
-If we do pursue another strategic alternative for the Archeo assets, there can be no assurances such efforts will be successful.
+We are pursuing other strategic alternatives for the remaining Archeo assets going forward but we cannot predict whether those efforts will be successful.